Lutterworth: Cavalier Inn

-One of the landmarks in the town is the 17th century building on the corner of George Street and Leicester Road on the northern edge of the town centre, previously a tavern called the Cavalier Inn.
-Originally called the "Ram Inn" – that part of George Street was called Ram Lane – it changed its name in the early 1970s after a brewery "makeover".
-It is said that the brewery did not like the name Ram Inn and prudishly renamed it "the Cavalier" after claims that wounded royalist soldiers sheltered in Lutterworth following the Battle of Naseby in 1645.
-The building has been modified over the years; it retains its rustic charm with stone walls and low ceilings and beams.
-In October 2010 the Cavalier Inn closed and was changed to a log-burning store, retailing log-burning fires and similar products and services.
+A notable landmark in the town is the 17th-century building located at the corner of George Street and Leicester Road on the northern edge of the town centre.
+It was once a tavern known as the Cavalier Inn.
+Originally named the "Ram Inn"—a name reflected in the nearby area called Ram Lane, it was renamed in the early 1970s following a brewery's rebranding efforts.
+Legend has it that the brewery disliked the original name and changed it to "the Cavalier," supposedly in reference to wounded royalist soldiers who sought refuge in Lutterworth after the Battle of Naseby in 1645.
+Over the years, the building has undergone modifications but still retains its rustic charm with stone walls, low ceilings, and exposed beams.
+In October 2010, the Cavalier Inn closed and was converted into a log-burning store.
+It currently operates as a café and vitamin shop.